-They have all of the same flavors of the original ice cream, but in macaron cookie form.
-The shell is dyed a soft pastel mint color, sprinkled with some chopped chocolate chips, and then filled with a super silky peppermint buttercream with more chopped chocolate chips inside!
+They have all of the same flavors as the original ice cream but in macaron cookie form.
+The shell is dyed a soft pastel mint color, sprinkled with some chopped chocolate chips, and then filled with super silky peppermint buttercream with more chopped chocolate chips inside!

 - Sift the almond meal and powdered sugar together into a large bowl.
-If there are any large pieces of almond meal, discard.
+If there are any large pieces of almond meal, discard them.
 Set the bowl aside.

 - Add your room temperature egg whites to a stand mixing bowl with the whisk attachment.
 Begin whipping on medium speed (3-4) for 1 minute until foamy.

 - When the whites are foamy, add the cream of tartar.

 4. After adding the cream of tartar, start sprinkling in the sugar.
 Do not add too much at once or it will deflate your egg whites!
 Once all of the sugar has been added, increase the speed to medium-high (5-6) for 6-7 minutes, or until the whites get glossy, shiny, and hold a stiff peak!
 The photo above is an example of medium peaks, which means we need to keep beating them!